buildpacks/docs/content/docs/features/dockerfiles.md

 * Dockerfiles are very powerful - in fact, you can do anything with a Dockerfile!
 Introducing image extensions into your CNB builds can eliminate the security and compatibility guarantees that buildpacks provide if not done with great care.
-Consult the [guidelines and best practices](TODO) for more information.
+Consult the [guidelines and best practices][TODO] for more information.
 * When Dockerfiles are used to switch the run image from that defined on the provided builder, the resulting run image may not have all the mixins required by buildpacks in the builder.
 Platforms may wish to optionally re-validate mixins prior to `export` when using extensions.